Unbeautification in Lockdown + My Rice Water Hair Growth Recipe

 The rice water is also a source of calcium, iron, thiamin, pantothenic acid, folate and vitamin E to help nourish and moisturise your hair.

-My nails however, are not such a success story and are wrecked beyond belief.
-I purchased a nail drill early on in lockdown so I could remove the SNS I’d succumbed to a few weeks before, and now my nails are broken, frayed and ugly.
-I did abstain from gel manis for a long time to help restore my nails but fell back into them but won’t again.
-This is a lesson learnt.
+My nails however, are not such a success story and appear wrecked beyond belief.
+I purchased a nail drill early on in lockdown so as to remove the SNS I’d succumbed to a few weeks before and fast forward 6 months and my nails are still broken, frayed and ugly.
+I did abstain from gel manis for a long time to help restore my nails last year but fell back into having them done.
+Not again.
+Lesson learnt.
 Finally.

 I’ve started taking vitamins to help with growth and I’m diligently applying nail oil and strengther every day.
 I like Sally Hanson’s range which has worked well in the past.

 Funnily, I used to feel naked without toenail polish but no longer do.
-I’ve given myself pedis and once my toenails are filed and buffed, I add clear polish and feel, well, polished.
+I’ve given myself home pedis and once my toenails are filed and buffed, I add clear polish and feel, well, polished (something I had previously always attributed to bright red toenails).

 I opt for concealer, powder, bronzer, lipstick and mascara as basics most days, which might read a lot but isn’t for me.
-I would usually add to that list: eyeliner, liquid liner, blusher, eyeshdow and fake lashes for a glossy, polished look.
+I would usually add to that list: eyeliner, liquid liner, blusher, eyeshdow and fake lashes for a glossier, slicker look.

-I go the whole hog, on weekends when I usually film for brands and my channels, and enjoy the ritual of making myself up at my dressing table, rather in the same way that I love to paint.
+I do go the whole hog on weekends though, when I usually film content for brands, relishing in the ritual of making myself up at my dressing table, rather in the same way that I love to paint.

 RICE WATER HAIR GROWTH HACK: